CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 When USB mode is Disabled, your system will show all Native UI Elements, disengage infinite DND and recover your system's base configuration for full Webex and SIP use.

 ## Requirements
-- Download a copy of the [full deployment guide](USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip)
+- Download a copy of the [deployment guide](https://github.com/CiscoDevNet/roomdevices-macros-samples/raw/master/USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip)
 - Compatible Room Device either on
   - Latest stable software channel
   - Non-deferred software release